 Interestingly, Prince Edward wore a cat-themed tie for the occasion, a tradition which he has since continued at other royal occasions since.

-Catherine Middleton - aka the Duchess of Cambridge, aka Kate Middleton - married Prince Willaim, the elder son of Prince Charles and the late Princess Diana on 29th April, 2011.
+Catherine Middleton - aka the Princess of Wales, aka Kate Middleton - married Prince William, the elder son of Prince Charles and the late Princess Diana on 29th April, 2011.
 The couple had been in a relationship since 2003.

 The couple broke with royal tradition by choosing to have a best man - Prince Harry - and a maid of honour - Pippa Middleton.